hubblo-org/windows-rapl-driver/README.md

 x86_64-w64-mingw32-g++ DriverLoader.cpp -I/usr/x86_64-w64-mingw32/include/ddk/ -I/usr/x86_64-w64-mingw32/include/ --sysroot=. -o DriverLoader.exe -Wall -pedantic
 ```

+### Build an MSI package

+#### Setup

+In Visual Studio 2022 or 2019, open Extensions > Manage Extensions, then search for "Microsoft Visual Studio Installer Projects 2019|2022", then Download, close Visual Studtio.

+Then a VSIX installer should start.
+Restart Visual Studio.

+If the ScaphandreDrvInstaller project is displayed as incompatible, right click, then "Reload Project".
+Then Build.

 ## Context

 This driver has been developped for a specific use case : enabling [Scaphandre](https://github.com/hubblo-org/scaphandre) on Windows.